peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note7>(7)</sup> Jeff Atwood, "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)", Dec.
 7, 2007.</small>

 <small><sup id=Note8>(8)</sup> If the strings identify database records, file system paths, or other shared resources, special considerations apply, including the need to synchronize access to those resources.
-If the string will uniquely identify database records (e.g., Web site users) and is not secret, an application should consider using an auto-incrementing row number instead, if supported by the database.</small>
+If an application seeks unique, non-secret identifiers of a central database's records (e.g., Web site users), then auto-incrementing row numbers are better choices than random strings for that purpose.</small>

 <small><sup id=Note9>(9)</sup> See also the _Stack Overflow_ question "Random index of a non zero value in a numpy array".</small>